Baby on the way or a newborn has just joined the family?

 To make sense of difficult postnatal recovery, I took many courses to relearn what I missed on mummy and baby care.

 I realised that caring for a newborn is not as straightforward as feeding, burping, changing the diaper, and getting the baby to sleep.

 Over the past ten years of working with first-time parents and babies, I discovered the W.O.R.D.S. technique to help first-time parents and babies sleep well.

 Caring for a newborn is easy if first-time parents have the proper skill, techniques, and updated knowledge.

 Click here to listen to my difficult postnatal experience that makes me a passionate Newborn Care Instructor on “Every Mother Matters” here:-

-Fill up the form below and we’ll send you the class details shortly via email.
+Fill up the form below and we’ll send you the free webinar and class details shortly via email.

 (Check also spam and junk folders if you did not receive any emails)